 Before hiring a sales rep, conduct an apples-to-apples job comparison.
 Line up the structure and activities of your sales job and your candidates current or previous sales job.
 Note any differences between the two jobs.
 Good interview questions enable you to do this.
 It’s easy to assume your sales candidate facilitated the same sales process and had a similar sales culture if they come from within the same industry or sold a similar product.
-To help you during your interview, here are 10 questions to ask your sales candidate about their current/previous sales role.
+Here are 10 interview questions to ask your sales candidates about their current/previous sales role.

 1. What % of leads were provided to you?

 The more leads the company provided to them, the less likely you have a strong prospector.
+You may have a Farmer that needs you to provide leads for them.
 If you provide company-generated leads, then no worries.
 If you don’t, then don’t expect a sales rep who had their leads provided to them to immediately become a stellar prospector.